ORNL/cpp-proposals-pub/transposed/transposed.md

 Why doesn't `transposed` just always use `layout_transpose`?

-The design intent of P1673 is that implementations can dispatch to an optimized C or Fortran BLAS if the caller's `mdspan` satisfy the right conditions.
+The design intent of P1673 is that implementations can dispatch to an existing optimized C or Fortran BLAS if the caller's `mdspan` arguments satisfy the right conditions.
-One of those conditions is that the layout mappings are all unique (`is_unique()` is `true`) and strided (`is_strided()` is `true`) with at least one of the strides equal to one.
-This is known at compile time to be true for all `layout_left` and `layout_right` mappings.
-For `layout_stride`, it requires a run-time check of the two strides.

-If the caller's `mdspan` do _not_ satisfy the right conditions for dispatching to a C or Fortran BLAS, the implementation may dispatch to possibly unoptimized "generic" code.
+If the arguments do _not_ satisfy these conditions, the implementation may dispatch to possibly unoptimized "generic" code.
-As P1673 explains, this may result in asymptotically slower run time, and/or may fail to take advantage of any acceleration hardware.
+As P1673 explains, failure to dispatch to an optimized library may result in invocation of an asymptotically slower algorithm, and/or may fail to take advantage of any acceleration hardware.
+Some of these conditions depend only on the argument types and thus can always be checked at compile time, while other conditions depend on possibly run-time properties of the objects.

+One of those conditions is that the layout mappings satisfy the following three properties.

+1. They are all unique (`is_unique()` is `true`).

+2. They are all strided (`is_strided()` is `true`).

+3. At least one of their strides equals to one.

+If all three are true, we say that the layout mapping is *BLAS-compatible*.
+For all `layout_left` and `layout_right` mappings,
+these are known at compile time always to be true.
+For `layout_stride`, testing the third property requires a possibly run-time check.

-Knowing at compile time whether a layout mapping is compatible with the BLAS makes it a zero-cost abstraction for the implementation to dispatch to the BLAS based on that mapping.
+Knowing at compile time whether a layout mapping is BLAS-compatible makes it a zero-cost abstraction for the implementation to dispatch to the BLAS based on that mapping.
-As we will see below,
-`layout_left_padded` and `layout_right_padded` also have this property, that their mappings are known at compile time always to be compatible with the BLAS.
+As we will see below, both `layout_left_padded` and `layout_right_padded` are also known at compile time always to be BLAS-compatible.
 However, `transposed` does not have special cases for these two layouts.

-## What if `transposed` had no special cases?
+## What if `transposed` had no special cases at all?

 Suppose that `transposed` had no special cases for input layouts.
 Implementations of P1673's algorithms could still optimize by adding their own special cases for specific input layouts, such as `layout_transpose<layout_left>` and `layout_transpose<layout_right>`.
-This would not hinder the ability to dispatch to the BLAS.
+This would not prevent implementations from dispatching to the BLAS.
 However, it would complicate the implementation and possibly add compile-time cost by introducing more internal overloads and/or specializations.
-Every algorithm would need to check for twice as many layout special cases.
+Every algorithm would need to check for twice as many layout special cases: the BLAS-compatible layout, and `layout_transpose` of that layout.
 The code that dispatches to the BLAS would need to do the same thing that `transposed` does for its special cases, namely reverse the extents and strides in the transposed case.